Test Score Algorithms for Budgeted Stochastic Utility Maximization: Introduction

-We report the results of an extensive numerical evaluation whose goal is to evaluate the efficiency of our algorithm for the budgeted stochastic utility maximization problem under various assumptions about item value distributions and costs of items, and by varying various factors such as the choice of the group value functions and the test score estimation sample size (these results are presented in Section~\ref{sec:num}).
-We have studied this by carefully designed experiments using synthetic simulated data for generating item values and costs and real-world datasets.
+Our contributions can be summarized in the following points. \begin{itemize} \item When ranking items that have different costs, the item costs as well as their values need to be taken into consideration.
+To account for this, we design a test score method that takes item costs as well as value distributions into account when evaluating individual items with heterogeneous costs.
+We generalize the definition of replication test scores such that individual item costs are also part of the definition; we define replication test scores, for each item $i\in \Omega$, as the expected value of a set of items that consists of $k_i$ independent copies of this item, where $k_i = \lfloor B/c_i\rfloor$.
+This definition combines the effect of item values and their costs, and the formal definition is in Section~\ref{sec:score}.
+Intuitively, the smaller the cost of an item, the larger its replication test score. \item We develop a simple greedy algorithm that selects items solely based on estimated cost-dependent replication test scores.
+Despite our test score algorithm uses only some statistic for representing each individual items, we show that our algorithm achieves a constant-factor approximation for a wide range of utility functions (Section~\ref{sec:algorithm}).
+Our analysis may be of independent interest; it is a novel framework based on lower and upper bounding the utility of a given set by the maximum, minimum, and average scores of items in the set.
+Moreover, unlike previous results on test score algorithms, we allow noisy evaluations and estimation errors in individual test score computations.
+We give a refined analysis that delineates how the performance of our algorithm depends on given estimation errors. \item We also find out that our test score-based algorithm as well as its analysis can be simply translated to the \emph{streaming utility function maximization}.
+In Section~\ref{sec:streaming}, we show that we can adapt the test score greedy algorithm for the streaming setting, thereby achieving the same approximation guarantee as for the non-streaming setting.
+To our knowledge, our greedy algorithm is the most memory efficient single pass algorithm that can guarantee a constant-factor approximation. \item In Section~\ref{sec:sampling}, we derive sufficient sample sizes for estimation of replication test scores within a prescribed statistical estimation error, which is specially tailored for the underlying optimization problem.
+These results specify sufficient sample sizes in terms of key parameters such as the budget value, individual item cost values, and curvature properties of the underlying group valuation function.
+These bounds provide insights into how the sample sizes depend on the underlying group valuation function. \item In Section~\ref{sec:num}, we report the results of a numerical evaluation whose goal is to evaluate the efficiency of our algorithm for the budgeted stochastic utility maximization problem under various assumptions about item value distributions and costs of items, and by varying various factors such as the choice of the group valuation function and the test score estimation sample size .
+We have studied this by carefully designed experiments using synthetic simulated data for generating item values and costs, and real-world datasets.
 For the latter, we used historical data for the online Q\&A service StackExchange, where items correspond to experts providing answers to questions, and the group value corresponds to value derived from answers submitted for a question.
-We compared the performance with a benchmark algorithm~\citep{kdd-knapsack} that uses value oracle calls.
-Our results demonstrate the efficiency of the proposed test score algorithm across a wide range of settings.
+We compared the performance with a benchmark algorithm that uses value oracle calls.
+Our results demonstrate the efficiency of the proposed test score algorithm across a wide range of settings. \end{itemize}